PrateekaBhat/pr-sentinel/README.md

 Every AI-dependent stage is wrapped so a failure there degrades the report rather than crashing the pipeline:

-- **A specialist's** LLM call fails → that agent's finding is recorded with an explanatory `risk_note` and zero confidence; other specialists are unaffected.
+* **A specialist's** LLM call fails → that agent's finding is recorded with an explanatory `risk_note` and zero confidence; other specialists are unaffected.
-- **The coordinator** fails → its error is captured and the pipeline falls back to `analyze_with_heuristics_only()`, which builds the narrative directly from deterministic factors; the response is flagged `ai_enabled: false` and the executive summary is prefixed with *"AI synthesis unavailable.
+* **The coordinator** fails → its error is captured and the pipeline falls back to `analyze_with_heuristics_only()`, which builds the narrative directly from deterministic factors.
+Specialist findings that were successfully computed remain in the report, while the response is flagged `ai_enabled: false` and the executive summary is prefixed with *"AI synthesis unavailable.
 Final release decision was produced by the deterministic policy engine."*
-- **The judge** fails or is disabled → `grounded` is `null` ("not evaluated"), never silently reported as passing.
+* **The judge** fails or is disabled → `grounded` is `null` ("not evaluated"), never silently reported as passing.
-- **RAG** fails (embedding call down, no docs found) → analysis continues without repository context, with the reason recorded on the report.
+* **RAG** fails (embedding call down, no docs found) → analysis continues without repository context, with the reason recorded on the report.

 In every case, release risk, review complexity, production readiness, and the `ALLOW`/`NEEDS_REVIEW`/`BLOCK` decision are still computed — AI availability is never a precondition for getting a decision.